Orange Collective

 Co-Founder

 Engineer turned consultant turned AI founder.
-Co-founded Bolna to build the total voice AI orchestration layer for India — owning go-to-market, customer success, and the commercial motion that took the platform from zero to 500+ enterprises in a year.
+Co-founded Bolna to build the total voice AI orchestration layer for India — owning go-to-market, customer success, and the commercial motion that took the platform from zero to 1,050+ paying customers, with 75% of revenue arriving self-serve.
 Loves sports and travel.

 Prateek's path to voice infra.
 Technical founder focused on production-grade voice AI for India's complex, multilingual market.
 Previously built and scaled engineering systems at Zomato, Tata 1MG, BrowserStack, and Atlassian — all India-scale operations with hard latency and reliability constraints.
 B.Tech in Civil Engineering from IIT Delhi (2014), where he also co-founded a public street-art project.
 Builds orchestration and infrastructure rather than a single model — emphasizing routing calls to best-fit models for cost, latency, language, and realism trade-offs.

 The early-2025 inflection.
-Hands-on operator who scaled early commercial deployments rapidly — Bolna moved from initial deployments in 2025 to handling hundreds of thousands of calls per day, and secured a seed round led by General Catalyst with participation from Y Combinator.
-Led product and technical strategy through the seed raise and YC participation.
+Hands-on operator who scaled early commercial deployments rapidly — Bolna moved from ~1,500 calls/day at first commercial deployment (May 2025) to 200,000+ calls/day by January 2026, and secured a $6.3M seed led by General Catalyst with participation from Y Combinator, Blume Ventures, and Orange Collective.
+Led product and technical strategy through the seed raise and YC participation.[19]

 Maitreya on the commercial side.
 Engineer turned consultant turned AI founder.
-Owns go-to-market, customer success, and the commercial motion that took Bolna from zero to 500+ enterprises in a year, including marquee logos in BFSI, e-commerce, and recruiting.
-The classic technical-plus-commercial split, with both founders having shipped production systems before.
+Owns go-to-market, customer success, and the commercial motion that took Bolna from zero to 1,050+ paying customers, including marquee logos like Varun Beverages, Spinny, and Snabbit.
+The classic technical-plus-commercial split, with both founders having shipped production systems before.[19]

 Why this team for this market.
 India voice AI is a stack problem — telephony, ASR/TTS routing, LLM workflows, BPO integration patterns, BFSI compliance.
 It rewards founders who have shipped production systems against India-scale operational constraints and who can carry both the technical product and the enterprise sales motion.
 Prateek and Maitreya are the rare team with both halves.